10 Tips for Starting Your Baby on SolidsLaura Lacey Massage

-For the past 15 years I've been helping pregnant women, new moms and babies lead healthier lives through massage and nutrition.
+For the past 15 years, I've been helping pregnant women, new moms and babies lead healthier lives through massage and nutrition.
 I studied massage at The Swedish Institute in New York and received my certificate in nutritional consulting from Hawthorne University.
-Most nutritionist specialize in adult nutrition but given that I work with pregnant women and new moms I really wanted to focus on babies.
-I wrote my final paper on Baby Nutrition in the First year.
+Most nutritionists specialize in adult nutrition but given that I work with pregnant women and new moms I really wanted to focus on babies.
+I wrote my final paper on Baby Nutrition in the First Year.

 Do not start baby on solids before 6 months.
 Both the World Health Organization and the American Pediatric Association recommend not starting babies on solid food before 6 months.
 A baby's digestive system may not be fully developed.
 Giving them solids before they are ready can cause upset stomachs and allergies.